Argyll and Bute Visitor Levy - FAQs

 Does the council have to introduce a visitor levy?

 It is not mandatory for the council to introduce a visitor levy.
 However, with growing tourism pressures and shrinking public sector budgets, we need to investigate options that could help raise income locally, sustain relevant public services impacted by the tourism industry, and make improvements to the future delivery of tourism across Argyll and Bute.
-Many other Scottish councils are also considering implementing a visitor levy.

 When could a visitor levy come into effect in Argyll and Bute?

 The council has not yet decided whether to introduce a visitor levy.
-However, if a scheme is progressed, it could not come into force until the end of 2026 due to the necessary steps required, such as mandatory consultations.
+However, if a scheme is progressed, it could not come into force before the end of 2026 due to the necessary steps required, such as mandatory consultations.

 How can I have my say on the Argyll and Bute visitor levy?